thecodecousins/thecodecousins/content/posts/pandoc/pandoc.md

 ## Advanced configuration

 #### YAML
-You might want a slide contain a Beamer's theme, author name, presentation name,... - a fully features as LaTeX beamer but written in markdown.
+You might want a slide containing a Beamer's theme, an author name, a presentation name,... -  all of LaTex beamer's feature but written in markdown.
 To deal with that, we can add some YAML configuration at the beginning of the markdown file.\
 Fill in all the necessary fields:

 - title: the presentation's name.